diffpy/diffpy.pdfgui/doc/source/tutorial.rst

 PDFgui layout
 =============

-First, Open ``pdfgui``.
+First, open ``pdfgui``.
 Instructions for doing this depend on your system, but an example would be to open a terminal, activate your pdfgui conda environment, and type ``pdfgui`` at the prompt, or to double-click a project file on windows.

 Once PDFgui is invoked, a PDFgui window comes up.
 Its layout consists of a ``Menu Bar``, a ``Tool Bar``, and a set of four panes.
 The menu bar contains